Education

 Elementary and secondary education

-Budget 2024 proposes new investments in First Nations' kindergarten to grade 12 education programming and infrastructure, including:
+Budget 2024 included new investments in First Nations' kindergarten to grade 12 education programming and infrastructure, including:

-• $545.1 million over three years, starting in 2024 to 2025, for K-12 infrastructure to build and renovate safe and healthy learning environments for First Nations students
+- $545.1 million over 3 years, starting in 2024 to 2025, for K-12 infrastructure to build and renovate safe and healthy learning environments for First Nations students

-In addition, Budget 2024 proposes to provide $1 billion over 5 years to create a National School Food Program, which will include investments for First Nations, Inuit and Métis communities, as well as self-governing and modern treaty partners.
+In addition, Budget 2024 invested $1 billion over 5 years to create a National School Food Program, which includes investments for First Nations, Inuit and Métis communities, as well as self-governing and modern treaty partners.

 Through Budget 2022, the Government of Canada invested $310.6 million over 5 years to better support elementary and secondary student outcomes through a Regional Education Agreement with the Quebec First Nations Education Council (FNEC).
-FNEC's Regional Education Agreement, developed for 22 Quebec communities, not only reflects self-determination principles but is also based on over 10 years of work on the part of FNEC and its member communities to design and develop an education funding model that is responsive to the specific needs and priorities of the communities' students, such as culturally appropriate curricula.
+FNEC's Regional Education Agreement, developed for 22 Quebec communities, which not only reflects self-determination principles but is also based on over 10 years of work on the part of FNEC and its member communities to design and develop an education funding model that is responsive to the specific needs and priorities of the communities' students.
 The agreement will provide a total envelope of approximately $1.1 billion over 5 years for these communities to implement education programs that will support the academic success of First Nations students.

-The investments in Budgets 2024 and 2022 build on funding announcements in Budget 2021 in which the Government of Canada continued to take steps to close the education gap between First Nations peoples and non-Indigenous Canadians.
-Budget 2021 invested $1.7 billion over 5 years, and $300 million ongoing in funding and initiatives that respond to the needs of First Nations elementary and secondary students on reserve.
-This included:
+The investments in Budgets 2024 and 2022 build on funding announcements in Budget 2021 in which the Government of Canada continued to take steps to close the education gap between First Nations Peoples and non-Indigenous Canadians.
+Budget 2021 invested $1.7 billion over 5 years, and $300 million ongoing in funding and initiatives that respond to the needs of First Nations elementary and secondary students on reserve, including:

-• $350 million over 5 years to expand access to adult education for First Nations students living on reserve, as well as in Yukon and Northwest Territories.
-In the spirit of First Nations control of First Nations education, funding for adult education is flexible and First Nations are able to use it to develop their own adult education programs to support students looking to complete or upgrade their secondary education on reserve as well as support First Nations students wanting to access out-of-community adult education programs
+- $350 million over 5 years to expand access to adult education for First Nations students ordinarily resident on reserve, as well as in Yukon and Northwest Territories, including including support for First Nations students wanting to access out-of-community adult education programs

 Recent progress